junkawahara/numberlink_gen/README.md

   Finding All Solutions and Instances of Numberlink and Slitherlink by ZDDs, Algorithms 5(2), 176-213 (2012).](http://www.mdpi.com/1999-4893/5/2/176)

-Thk Numberlink solver and the Slitherlink solver/generator in the paper are available at [Hiroaki Iwashita's repository](https://github.com/kunisura/algorithms2012).
+The Numberlink solver and the Slitherlink solver/generator in the paper are available at [Hiroaki Iwashita's repository](https://github.com/kunisura/algorithms2012).

 Install: